 This is where repeated exposure learning can be helpful.
 The same concept can return in slightly different forms.
 A child might hear the same phonics sound, see it visually, use it in a word, and encounter it again the next evening.
 That still counts as learning repetition for kids, but it feels more natural than simple rote review.

 For families, this matters because good intentions are not enough by themselves.
-A tool that makes repeated exposure learning easier can help turn a one-off idea into a dependable habit.
+A tool that makes repeated exposure learning easier can help turn a one-off idea into a more dependable habit.

 A simple spaced repetition rhythm parents can use